What is facial tingling?

 - autoimmune diseases, such as lupus, rheumatoid arthritis, Sjögren’s syndrome, and others

-- infections, including shingles, hepatitis C, Epstein-Barr virus, Lyme disease, HIV, leprosy, and others
+- infections, including shingles, hepatitis C, Epstein-Barr virus, Lyme disease, HIV, Hansen’s disease (leprosy), and others

 - a trauma, such as an accident, fall, or injury